 We’d all like to have more money and make some extra cash.
 A couple of extra bucks to put in our pocket for a rainy day or a little something special for ourselves.
 Whatever your motivation, it seems that there are endless possibilities.
 Google “ways to make money online” or “side hustles” and you’ll find seemingly infinite opportunities, or do you?
-As someone who is always looking to make an extra couple of bucks myself, I can tell you, most of what you find online either simply doesn’t work, or could take months or years before you see any real income.
+As someone who is always looking to make an extra couple of bucks myself, I can tell you, most of what you find online either simply doesn’t work, could take months or years before you see any real income, or could even be illegal.
 I’m here to cut through the BS and get you to the best options available.

 Side Hustles Not Worth Your Time: